costafilhojoao/Research/Accounting for Mexican Business Cycles/README.md

 ``` matlab dynare
 dynare mex
 ```
-command and you will have the solution and simulation of the model, as well as Figure 8 of the paper.
+command and you will have the solution and simulation of the model, as well as the graphs presented in **Figure 8** of the paper.